 1. Sit on the floor with knees bent.
 Feet flat, hip-width apart.
 Place your hands on the floor just behind your hips, fingers pointing forward.
 Lean back slightly, maybe 10-15 degrees, until you feel your core switch on.
 Your spine stays long.
 Chest stays lifted.
 If your back rounds here, you've already lost the pose before it started.

 2. Lift your feet off the ground.
 Lean back until your torso is roughly 45 degrees from the floor.
 Lift both feet and bring your shins parallel to the ground, knees bent at about 90 degrees.
-This is the half boat position, and honestly, this is where most people should spend their first few weeks.
+This is the half boat position, and this is where most people should spend their first few weeks.
 The spine must stay straight.
 Non-negotiable.

 3. Extend your arms forward.
 Release your hands from the floor and reach them forward alongside your knees.
 Palms face inward or down.
 Shoulders draw down and back, away from your ears.
 If you can't hold this position without your back rounding, go back to hands behind the thighs.
 There's no shame in the regression.
 There is shame in a collapsed spine.